Surely you’ve seen the term “thin content” – digital marketing speak for content that provides little to no value – in your online travels.

 Another worthy trick with Screaming Frog is sorting by word count.
 Focus first on the pages with the least amount of words, and compare the word count with the performance of that page.

-You can reverse engineer here, and prioritize the fixes from the worst performing to the best-performing pages.
+You can reverse-engineer here, prioritizing fixes from the worst-performing to the best-performing pages.

-As for pages with auto-generated content and doorway pages, do what’s needed to abolish them.
+As for pages with auto-generated content and doorway pages, do what’s needed to get rid of them.